yurit04/cat-classifier/README.md

 # cat-classifier
-I've always wanted to do this and now I can!
+I've always wanted to do this.
 Classifying cats is clearly one of the most fundamental problems in computer vision.

-Let's go!!!
+We build here a cat or dog classifier using Amazon Sagemaker